curiousoffice/playbook/README.rst

 Communications
 ==============

-Everyone who works at Sophilabs has a responsibility to engage professionally with clients.
+Everyone who works at sophilabs has a responsibility to engage professionally with clients.
 As a developer or designer, we undoubtedly are involved in emails, phone calls, or chats with clients.
 In these interactions, we always demonstrate respect and